Code-Institute-Submissions/savasana_yoga/README.md

 Once your code has been push to Github.
 Head back to your IDE, and remove the DATABASE_URL environmental variable you had previously set.

-8. Login in to Heroku CLI
+8. Login into Heroku CLI

 If your IDE does not have HEROKU CLI install, please install it.